 Our historical net tangible book value (deficit) as of December 31, 2012, was approximately \$(101.0) million, or \$(65.86) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our liabilities and convertible preferred stock which is not included within equity.
-Net historical tangible book value (deficit) per share is our historical net tangible book value (deficit) divided by the number of shares of common stock outstanding as of December 31, 2012.
+Net historical tangible book value (deficit) per share is our historical net tangible book value (deficit) divided by the number of shares of common stock outstanding as of December 31, 2012

-Our pro forma net tangible book value (deficit) as of December 31, 2012, was \$14.2 million, or \$0.83 per share of common stock.
-Pro forma net tangible book value (deficit) gives effect to the conversion of all of our outstanding convertible preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock and the reclassification of our preferred stock warrant liability into permanent equity, both of which will occur automatically upon the closing of this offering, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus.
+Our pro forma net tangible book value (deficit) as of December 31, 2012, was \$ million, or \$ per share of common stock.
+Pro forma net tangible book value (deficit) gives effect to the conversion of all of our outstanding convertible preferred stock as of December 31, 2012, into an aggregate of 14,480,088 shares of our common stock and the reclassification of our preferred stock warrant liability into permanent equity, both of which will occur automatically upon the closing of this offering, and the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013).

-Pro forma as adjusted net tangible book value is our pro forma net tangible book value (deficit), plus the effect of the sale of 7,320,000 shares of our common stock in this offering at the initial public offering price, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$4.40 per share to our existing stockholders, and an immediate dilution of \$9.60 per share to new investors participating in this offering.
+Pro forma as adjusted net tangible book value is our pro forma net tangible book value (deficit), plus the effect of the sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share (the mid-point of the range set forth on the cover of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders, and an immediate dilution of \$ per share to new investors participating in this offering.

-The following table illustrates this dilution on a per share basis: Initial public offering price per share \$ 14.00 Historical net tangible book value (deficit) per share as of December 31, 2012 \$ (65.86) Pro forma increase in net tangible book value per share as of December 31, 2012 65.85 attributable to the conversion of convertible preferred stock Pro forma increase in net tangible book value per share as of December 31, 2012 attributable to the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus and the reclassification of our preferred stock warrant liability into permanent equity Increase in pro forma net tangible book value per share attributable to new 3.57 investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering 4.40 Dilution per share to new investors participating in this offering \$ 9.60
+The following table mustrates this dilution on a per share basis.
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of December 31, 2012 \$ ( (65.86) Pro forma increase in net tangible book value per share as of December 31, 2012 6.97 attributable to the conversion of convertible preferred stock Pro forma increase in net tangible book value per share as of December 31, 2012 7.26 attributable to the issuance of 1,076,002 shares of common stock underlying shares of our Series F preferred stock issuable immediately prior to the closing of this offering in respect of the accumulated dividends on our Series F preferred stock through the date immediately preceding the date of this prospectus (based on an assumed prospectus date of April 10, 2013) Increase in pro forma net tangible book value per share attributable to new investors participating in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors participating in this offering \$